Olvhammar/dicke-switched-receiver/Documentation/Introduction.rst

 Personal background
 -------------------
 I am a bachelor student at Chalmers University of Technology in Sweden and have been, part time, developing a new spectrometer solution for Radio Astronomy and Aeronomy.
-I'm currently pursuing a degree in Master of Wireless and Space Engineering and eventually a Phd.
+I am currently pursuing a degree in Master of Wireless and Space Engineering and eventually a Phd.

-..	figure::  images/simon.jpg
-	:align:	center
-	:width:	250px
-	:alt:	test

-	Me, Simon Olvhammar at Onsala Space Observatory (20m telescope in background).